Skip to main content

 You must give your letting agent a chance to deal with the problem first.

-You can complain to the redress scheme if you've already complained to the agent and either:
+Complain to the redress scheme if you've complained to the agent and either:

 • you're unhappy with their final response

-• 8 weeks have passed and the issue is not resolved
+• 8 weeks have passed and your complaint has not been sorted out

 You must complain within the time limit set by the scheme.